Maximum Likelihood Reinforcement Learning

 Why Maximum Likelihood?

-Maximum likelihood emerges as a principled objective in supervised learning, as it has reliably translated increases in model capacity, data, and compute into consistent performance improvements.
-In contrast, many modern learning problems such as code generation, mathematical reasoning, and multi-step planning involve non-differentiable generation but admit an implicit binary notion of correctness.
-For each input $x$, the model induces a probability of success $p_\theta(x) = p_\theta(y^* | x)$ over the correct answer $y^*$, defining an implicit likelihood over correct outcomes.
+Maximum likelihood is a principled objective in machine learning, reliably translating increases in model capacity, data, and compute into performance gains.
+Modern tasks like code generation and mathematical reasoning differ: they involve non-differentiable generation but have a binary notion of correctness.
+For each input $x$, the model induces a success probability $p_\theta(x) = p_\theta(y^* | x)$ over the correct answer $y^*$—an implicit likelihood over correct outcomes.

 Reinforcement Learning